 Our Work in Swaziland

-SOS Children began work in Swaziland in 1990, when our first community was opened by King Mswati III in the capital, Mbabane.
+SOS Children's Villages began work in Swaziland in 1990, when our first community was opened by King Mswati III in the capital, Mbabane.
 Since then, we have continued to help vulnerable families in Swaziland, particularly at times of crisis.
 In 2000, we supported numerous families affected by flooding in the Mbabane area, while in 2002, drought and food shortages afflicted many parts of the country.
-On both occasions, SOS Children stepped in to provide emergency relief to help families and children cope with the worst nature can offer.
+On both occasions, SOS Children's Villages stepped in to provide emergency relief to help families and children cope with the worst nature can offer.
 Through family support work, we have also helped many children and families living with HIV/AIDS, enabling children at risk of losing their parents continue to grow up in a caring family environment.

 Our first Children's Village opened at Sidvwashini on the outskirts of the capital, Mbabane in 1990.
-SOS Children has recently extended its family support work in Mbabane to reach more parents and children affected by the various problems faced in the Swazi capital.
+SOS Children's Villages has recently extended its family support work in Mbabane to reach more parents and children affected by the various problems faced in the Swazi capital.
 We provide guidance on income generation, help mothers and fathers improve their parenting skills, and offer counselling where needed.